jbuehler23/bevy-agent/CONTRIBUTING.md

-# Contributing to Bevy AI
+# Contributing to Bevy AI Agent

-Thank you for your interest in contributing to Bevy AI!
+Thank you for your interest in contributing to Bevy AI Agent!
 This document provides guidelines and information for contributors.

 ## Code of Conduct